Cypress Island Preserve

 Erected by State of Louisiana and National Park Service.

 Location.
-30° 12.176′ N, 91° 54.05′ W. Marker is in St. Martinville, Louisiana, in Saint Martin Parish.
+30° 12.176′ N, 91° 54.05′ W. Marker is in St. Martinville, Louisiana, in St. Martin Parish.
 Marker can be reached from Prairie Highway (State Highway 353) south of Rookery Road, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 1264 Prairie Highwy, Saint Martinville LA 70582, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Wetlands (within shouting distance of this marker); American Alligator (about 400 feet away, measured in a direct line); Breaux Bridge/Pont-Breaux (approx. 4.8 miles away); Scholastique Picou Breaux (approx. 4.9 miles away); St. Bernard's Catholic Church (approx. 4.9 miles away); Mulate's (approx. 5 miles away); St. Cecilia School (approx. 5.4 miles away); Vermilion River (approx. 5.8 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Wetlands (within shouting distance of this marker); American Alligator (about 400 feet away, measured in a direct line); The Pellerin-Chauffe House

 Credits.
 This page was last revised on March 7, 2018.
-This page originally submitted on March 2, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 79 times since then and 2 times this year.
+It was originally submitted on March 2, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 134 times since then and 24 times this year.
 Photos: 1, 2. submitted on March 2, 2018.